kawu/hhu-dl-materials-2019/high-api/lstm.md

 lstm = nn.LSTM(input_size=5, hidden_size=3)
 ```

-Let's create a sequence of 10 random input vectors which represent the
+Let's create a sequence (matrix) of 10 random input vectors which represent the
 embedding vectors of the subsequent words in the input sentence.
 Each vector
 must have the size of 5 (the input size of the LSTM).
 ```python